 As much as the earlier point said that you should have your training experience under skills or work experience, it is also essential to highlight the same under professional summary.
 That is because it is right at the top of your

-Therefore, an employer will often see your professional summary as the first thing.
+Therefore, an employer often sees your professional summary as the first thing.
 It is also an area of interest because it gives a brief overview of what is in the rest of the

 We had contributions from experts on that too.
 Paw from Financer.com supported this point with the following words: